fisx-suite/fisx-parser-vue/README.md

 fisx-parser-vue
 ======
-> A parser to compile the vue single file component support vue1 and vue2.
+> A fisx parser to compile the vue single file component support vue1 and vue2.

 ## How to use